open-ephys/next-gen-system/specification.md

 In some cases, multiple instances of these cores will be implemented on the FPGA.
 For instance multiple generic SPI interfaces will likely be used simultaneously.

-Device specific IP cores can be enumerated by the API via the oiGetNumCores and oiGetCoreType.
+The presence of a matching IP core is checked by oiGetDeviceType, and the VHDCI pins on the port are associated with the ip core in oiOpenPort.
+(TODO: is this the correct call to do this?)

-2do: add this to the API and specify how this is done.
+2do: do we want that device specific IP cores can be enumerated by the API via and oiGetCoreType?

 Examples of daughter device specific IP cores are: